 The core principles of grateful living — joy, belonging, imperfection, awe, and hope — can all be cultivated through play.
 Br.
 David Steindl-Rast reminds us that it’s only when we play that we truly celebrate the gift of being alive, here and now, in this current embodied form.
 In this sense, play is a powerful manifestation of gratefulness.
 It’s a practice of noticing, savoring, and saying yes to the possibilities that exist in our daily lives.

 Close your eyes and bring to mind an experience of play when you felt fully alive and present.
-Maybe it’s the last time you danced, took an adventurous walk, or spent the evening cooking and listening to your favorite music.
+Maybe it’s the last time you danced, took an adventurous walk, went to a concert or ball game.
 Or perhaps it’s a memory from childhood when you were free to play without thought of time, purpose, or outcome.
-Allow yourself sufficient time to call forth a positive experience of play, whether recent or long ago.
+Allow yourself sufficient time to call forth a positive experience of play, whether yesterday or long ago.

 - When I was playing, I was more able to laugh at my mistakes.